vstol/ReCodMod-RCM-Admintool/README.md

 --------------------------------------------------------------
 HOW INSTALL IN WINDOWS!
 ==============================================================
-#For windows need download and unarchive this archive RCM-Admintool-WINDOWS.exe
+#For windows need download RCM-WINDOWS.part1.rar and RCM-WINDOWS.part2.rar in ONE folder and unarchive this archive RCM-WINDOWS.part1.rar

 #Need edit all_connection.php for RCM AdminMod working
 //Edit first this file for working